Interactive ontology debugging: two query strategies for efficient fault localization: Motivating examples and basic concepts

-The approach that we follow in this paper was suggested by Rector et al.~\cite{Rector2004} and considers the syntax of a knowledge representation language, such as restrictions, conjunction, negation, etc., rather than axioms to describe a failure pattern.
-For instance, if a user frequently modifies the universal to the existential quantifier and vice versa in order to restore coherency, then we can assume that axioms including restrictions are more probable to fail than the other ones.
-In~\cite{Rector2004} the authors report that in most cases inconsistent ontologies were created because users (a) mix up $\forall r.S$ and $\exists r.S$, (b) mix up $\lnot\exists r.S$ and $\exists r.\lnot S$, (c) mix up $\sqcup$ and $\sqcap$, (d) wrongly assume that classes are disjoint by default or overuse disjointness, (e) wrongly apply negation.
+Our approach for computing the prior fault probabilities of axioms is inspired by Rector et al.~\cite{Rector2004} and considers the syntax of a knowledge representation language, such as restrictions, conjunction, negation, etc. For instance, if a user frequently changes the universal to the existential quantifier and vice versa in order to restore coherency, then we can assume that axioms including such restrictions are more likely to fail than the other ones.
+In~\cite{Rector2004} the authors report that in most cases inconsistent ontologies are created because users (a) mix up $\forall r.S$ and $\exists r.S$, (b) mix up $\lnot\exists r.S$ and $\exists r.\lnot S$, (c) mix up $\sqcup$ and $\sqcap$, (d) wrongly assume that classes are disjoint by default or overuse disjointness, or (e) wrongly apply negation.
 Observing that misuses of quantifiers are more likely than other failure patterns one might find that the axioms $\tax_2$ and $\tax_4$ are more likely to be faulty than $\tax_3$ (because of the use of quantifiers), whereas $\tax_3$ is more likely to be faulty than $\tax_5$ and $\tax_1$ (because of the use of negation).